tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   boot.kernelBuildIsCross = true;
 ```

 The configuration above is the minimum required to produce a bootable system, but you can further edit the file as desired to perform additional configuration.
 Uncomment the relevant options and change their values as explained in the file.
-Note that several advertised features, including the firewall, do not work properly at this time.
+Note that some advertised features may not work properly at this time.
 Refer to the [NixOS installation manual](https://nixos.org/manual/nixos/stable/index.html#ch-configuration) for further guidance.

 You can optionally choose to build the Asahi kernel with a 16K page size by enabling the appropriate option.
 This provides an improvement in compilation speed of 10-30%, but some important graphical software is currently incompatible.
 Patches to make everything work are included, but compilation of it will take a long time!
 ```